-It’s true that our river activities are what Maupin is best-known for, but the adventure doesn’t stop there.
-Our communities are spread across an epic and varied landscape that allow for a range of opportunities to get active during your getaway.
+It’s true that our river activities are what Maupin is most famous for, but the adventure doesn’t stop there.
+Our communities are spread across an epic and varied landscape that allow for a range of opportunities to be active during your getaway.
 Enjoy our area’s wonderful climate while you embark on these rural Oregon adventures!

-The Maupin Area is home to hundreds of bird species that can be seen year-round.
-Over 260 species of birds have been spotted in the area according to the Wasco County eBird Hotspot, with over 100 species of birds have been spotted at Maupin City Park according to the Maupin City Park eBird Hotspot report.
+The Maupin area is home to hundreds of bird species that can be seen year-round.
+Over 260 species of birds have been spotted here according to the Wasco County eBird Hotspot, with over 100 species in Maupin City Park, according to the Maupin City Park eBird Hotspot report.
 Osprey migrate to Maupin in the spring to nest and rear their young through July.
 You can view the Osprey along the Lower Deschutes Access Road.

 The East Cascades Audubon Society specializes in Central Oregon ornithology.
 Visit their website for maps and information on birding in the Maupin area, including the Wasco County Field Checklist and American Birding Association’s Central Oregon Bird News.

 Pine Meadows Golf Course, located in Pine Hollow, is a nice, green and well-maintained 9-hole course.
 It is located on the beautiful Eastside of Mt.
 Hood in Tygh Valley, near Wamic.
 This course features narrow fairways and water hazards, but its real claim to fame is for having the second toughest hole in Oregon—Number 2!— a 212-yard par three, nicknamed The Hole From Hell.
 Amenities include: pro-shop, snack bar, rental clubs and carts, driving range, putting green, and chipping area.
 The Pine Hollow Lakeside Resort and RV Park is also near by.

 Learn more about Pasture Golf and its history here.